section 80e

 Where should the loan be availed from?

-To claim the tax benefit of Section 80E, you need to take a loan from recognized:
+To claim the tax benefit of Section 80E, you need to take a loan from a recognized:

 • Financial institution – Any banking company to which the Banking Regulation Act, 1949 is applicable (include any bank/banking institution as per in Section 51) or any other Central Government certified financial institutions.